Motion Picture Mothers

 The MPM continue to contribute annually to MPTF, with most of the funds being raised at their annual gala where celebrities are honored for their exemplary standards in their profession, their talent, or their humanitarian efforts.
 Celebrities who have been honored at the MPM annual gala have included Carrie Fisher, Anthony Hopkins, Michael York, Neil Diamond, Florence Henderson, Ruta Lee, Debbie Reynolds, Tom Selleck, Charlton Heston, Joe Montegna, Sharon Stone, Candace Cameron Bure, John Ritter, Nick Cassavetes, Joely Fisher, Connie Stevens, Tricia Leigh Fisher, Jenna Elfman, Melora Hardin, Jerry and James Mathers, and countless others.

-Our next fund-raising event in January 2023 will be The Campaign of Remembrance, which will honor all of the Moms of the past 84 years.
+Our most recent fundraising event, The Campaign of Remembrance, took place in January 2023 to honor all of the Moms of the past 84 years.
 The MPM are also looking to revitalize the organization with new members in 2023.
 Applicants must be the mother of an industry member with screen credits in two or more accredited motion picture or television productions, in front of or behind the camera.